Kara-Zor-El/Kara-Zor-El/readme.md

 - I love working on projects in a variety of languages in her spare time
 - I have experiences in HTML, CSS, JS, Processing, Arduino, C# and Rust
 - I tend to be most familiar in C#
-- 2021 Goal: I want to have my own CLI based app done using Rust
+- 2021 Goal: I want to have my own CLI-based app done using Rust
 - Fun fact: I love 3D Printing and drawing

 ## Connect With me: